Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Training Details

 \subsection{Hyperparameters}

-The following subsections detail the hyperparameters used for training.
-If a certain element is not stated, the default from a Huggingface Trainer was used.
-All models were trained in the same computational setup of 4x A100 40GB GPUs.
+The following subsections detail the hyperparameters used for model training.
+If a certain element is not stated, the default value from the HuggingFace Trainer API was used.
+All models were trained in the same computational infrastructure with 4 NVIDIA A100 40GB GPUs.